McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 ---
 {: .new }
 > do we need to elaborate on the rules of communication? maybe it's too much....
+>
+> we need to list lab email and calendar here.
+What we use them for and related basic rules.

 ## Lab communication